danirus/django-comments-xtd/docs/example.rst

 The **custom project** provides threaded comment support to articles using a new comment class that inherits from django-comments-xtd's.
-The new comment model adds a **title** field to the **XtdComment** class.
+The new comment model adds a ``title`` field to the ``XtdComment`` class.
 Find more details in :ref:`ref-extending`.

-The **comp project** provides comments to an Article model and a Quote model.
+The **comp project** provides comments to an ``Article`` model and a ``Quote``` model.
 Comments for Quotes show how to use django-comments-xtd as a pure Django backend application.
-However comments for Articles illustrate how to use the app in combination with the provided JavaScript plugin.
-The project allows nested comments and defines the maximum thread level on per app.model basis.
+On the other hand, comments for Articles illustrates how to use the app in combination with the JavaScript plugin.
+The project allows nested comments and defines the maximum thread level on per ``app.model`` basis.
 It uses moderation, removal suggestion flag, like/dislike flags, and list of users who liked/disliked comments.